-If a child is born to unmarried parents, the biological father must be legally identified before a father’s name can be added to the child’s birth certificate.
+The biological father must be legally identified before his name can be added to the child’s birth certificate if he is not married to the child’s mother.
 This process is called establishing paternity.

 What Is Paternity Establishment?